 What we don’t: Less down yet more expensive than the Enigma.

 Compared to the 30-degree version of the Enigma above, the Palisade has a bit less down (12 oz. vs. 12.4 oz. of 850-fill) and is almost two ounces heavier.
-The Enlightened Equipment also gets the edge with its vertical baffles (better for keeping down from drifting to the sides) and slightly lower price point (the 30°F Enigma starts at $320).
+The Enlightened Equipment also gets the edge with its vertical baffles (better for keeping down from drifting to the sides) and slightly lower price point (the 30°F Enigma starts at $310).
 But there’s no denying Katabatic’s premium build quality, and—similar to the Enigma—you can further customize the Palisade in terms of sizing and down fill (including hydrophobic varieties).
-It’s also worth looking at Katabatic’s Alsek (22°F) and Sawatch (15°F) quilts, as well as the blanket-style Flex (available in 15, 22, and 30°F options).
+It’s also worth looking at Katabatic’s Alsek (22°F) and Sawatch (15°F) quilts, as well as the blanket-style Flex (available in 15, 22, 30, and 40°F options).

 See the Katabatic Gear Palisade 30